calint/tang-nano-20k--riscv--cache-sdram/notes/sdram/support.md

-# About SDRAM Controller HS
+# Support from Gowin regarding IP "SDRAM Controller HS"

 There are no special requirements, the default parameters settings should be fine.